 - Locate the ‘show string’ block in the basic tab and connect it to your input.
 Enter your name into the text field.

 - The code is now finished!
 Download your code and upload it onto the micro:bit.
+The instructions for this can be found on the download the code page.
+Please use instructions set B.

 When you press button A on your micro:bit your name will scroll across the LED matrix screen.
 Once your name has finished the LED matrix will turn off until you press button again.